Smyatkin-Maxim/15799-s25-project1/reflection.md

 - After spending a while trying to figure out a proper way to fix OOMs in q9 and q21 I've decided to ditch it for now and try to submit the little that I have to gradescope.
 There was some struggle with gradescope as it had some expectations for java heap size, lack of missing files even if a query failed and some other staff.
 But I finally got my submission graded, for ~60.
 - It turns out you can take a look at "reference solution"`s optimized plans and see what you miss.
 - I still couldn't get any more optimizations after two evenings of struggle.
 I believe the biggest problem is that I took default preset of Calcite rules and try to play around it.
 It's a good starting point **BUT** it's hard to improve on it cuz you cannot possibly keep all the 100+ rules from the preset and thoughtfully improve on it.
 So I've decided to take a step back and start thoughtfully from the most nominalistic rule-set.

-**Conclusions**

-TODO
+Got score from ~60 to ~40
+- Couldn't understand why my score was 0 for some tasks, so I've just downloaded grader.py.
+Turns out it gives 0 score if resulsts in Calcite don't match.
+And what a surprise - reference solution fails to convert sql.Date to LocalDate and gives exception for half of the tasks.
+So my solution is also expected to give an exception.
+However, turns out that it's smart enough to ignore this exception, I was just sloppy and created qX_results**.txt** instead of **.csv**.
+After changing to csv I've got my score up.
+- I also noticed that bushy joins give very good plans sometimes.
+However, they significantly increase the search space.
+So, I've added an optimization task with bushy joins **and with timeout**.
+If it fails, I do a simpler join optimization.
+Now q9 and q21 pass and my score is ~93.
+-